EDUCBA Logo

 • Cells containing Boolean operators, text strings, TRUE, FALSE, and empty or blank cells will be ignored (Note: it will not ignore the cells with the value zero)

-• If any of the supplied arguments are entered directly, if they cannot be interpreted as numeric values, it gives #VALUE! error G. = AVERAGE (“Two”, “Five”, “Six”)
+• If any supplied arguments are entered directly and cannot be interpreted as numeric values, it gives #VALUE!
+Error G. = AVERAGE (“Two”, “Five”, “Six”)

 • If any of the supplied argument is arguments are non-numeric, it gives #DIV/0!
 Error

-• AVERAGE function is not restricted to find the average of a table range or row range or column range, or non-adjacent cells.
+• The AVERAGE function is not restricted to finding the average of a table range or row range or column range, or non-adjacent cells.
 Instead, you can specify individual cells in number arguments to get the desired results.

 Recommended Articles

-This has been a guide to the Excel AVERAGE function.
-Here we discuss the AVERAGE Formula and how to use an AVERAGE function in Excel along with practical examples and a downloadable excel template.
+Thus, this has been a guide to the Excel AVERAGE function.
+Therefore, we discuss the AVERAGE Formula and how to use an AVERAGE function in Excel, with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –

 3. Excel Moving Averages